SciAuth/workshop/2021/index.md

 ------------------
 See the schedule below for links to available workshop materials.

-We plan to post the workshop recording soon.
+The workshop recording is posted to YouTube at [https://youtu.be/BLwTqgmmIUs](https://youtu.be/BLwTqgmmIUs).

 Workshop Schedule
 ------------------